-By participating in the Volunteer Usher Program at Pittsburgh Public Theater, you are agreeing to usher on six dates throughout the year-once for each of our six regular-season productions-on a schedule that is determined prior to the start of each production season, which generally runs from September through the end of June.
+By participating in the Volunteer Program at Pittsburgh Public Theater, you are agreeing to volunteer on five dates throughout the season-once for each of our five regular-season productions-on a schedule determined prior to the start of each season, which generally runs from September through June.

-This commitment does not include any of the limited engagements or special performances that we sometimes host-such as The Second City, The Play with Rocky Bleier, and First Night-related performances.
-However, you may be given opportunities to volunteer for this sort of additional programming throughout the year.
+This commitment does not include any of the limited engagements or special performances -such as The Second City, Pittsburgh Cultural Trust presentations, new play readings, and First Night-related performances.
+However, volunteer opportunities for these programs will be shared with you as they become available.

-Volunteers (or prospective volunteers) who know in advance that they will have extended travel or other conflicts which will make them unavailable for the entirety of two or more production runs should not agree to usher during that season.
-(Additional information about schedule conflicts will be provided in the next section.)
+Volunteers (or prospective volunteers) who are unavailable for the entirety of two or more productions should not agree to volunteer during that season (Additional information about scheduling conflicts will be provided in the next section).